 You can also use noissue that allows you to design your own branded print material, and have it shipped to you anywhere in the world within 3 weeks.
 They have an online platform in which you can place your design and see how the final product looks before shipping.
 These are just some ideas on how to use Space Chronicles branding kit without the software.
 If non of these work for you, and you simply don’t have a designer inside of you then yes, you should find a designer to help you out.
 The good news is that you don’t have to find a professional designer, a junior level designer should work just fine.
 You only need someone who can mix and match the branding kit elements into layouts and add your own promo text.

-All my premade branding kits come with a standard and enhanced license, however, if you’re planning on using the kit for an extensive restaurant branding I would suggest to reach out to me for a custom license.
+All my premade branding kits come with a personal, commercial, extended commercial and Enterprise license , however, if you’re planning on using the kit for an extensive restaurant branding I would suggest to reach out to me for a custom license.
 That way we can come up with a license that will reflect your print runs more accurately.